fleetdm/fleet/docs/Using Fleet/GitOps.md

 - `lib/` - Folder where you define policies, queries, configuration profiles, scripts, and agent options.
 These files can be referenced in top level keys in the `default.yml` file and the files in the `teams/` folder.
 - `.github/workflows/workflow.yml` - The GitHub workflow file where you can add [environment variables](https://docs.github.com/en/actions/learn-github-actions/variables#defining-environment-variables-for-a-single-workflow).

 The following files are responsible for running the GitHub action.
-Most users don't need to edit these file.
+Most users don't need to edit these files.
-- `gitops.sh` - the bash script that applies the latest configuration to Fleet.
+- `gitops.sh` - The bash script that applies the latest configuration to Fleet.
 This script is used in the GitHub action file.
-- `.github/gitops-action/action.yml` - the GitHub action that runs `gitops.sh`.
+- `.github/gitops-action/action.yml` - The GitHub action that runs `gitops.sh`.
 This action is used in the GitHub workflow file.
 It can also be used in other workflows.

 ## Configuration options